quephird/camel-stored-procedure/README.md

 [Camel (camel-1) thread #0 - timer://kickoff] INFO callFunctionWithNoParams - {foo=42}
 [Camel (camel-1) thread #0 - timer://kickoff] INFO callFunctionWithNoParams - {foo=42}
 ```

+In general, you should be able to use any number of parameter modes and types.
+The types that are supported correspond with the ones enumerated in java.sql.Types: http://docs.oracle.com/javase/7/docs/api/java/sql/Types.html
+It should be noted that I have not tested this with the ref cursors, only simple scalar types.

 ## Useful links